ralna/GALAHAD/doc/Julia/rst-dir/psls_functions.rst

 	*
 		- n_sub

-		- is a scalar variable of type Int32 that holds the number of rows (and columns) of the required submatrix of $A$.
+		- is a scalar variable of type INT that holds the number of rows (and columns) of the required submatrix of $A$.

 	*
 		- sub

-		- is a one-dimensional array of size n_sub and type Int32 that holds the indices of the rows of required submatrix.
+		- is a one-dimensional array of size n_sub and type INT that holds the indices of the rows of required submatrix.

 .. index:: pair: function; psls_update_preconditioner
 .. _doxid-galahad__psls_8h_1a42a8097e64b527cff18ab66c07a32d1d: